PRESCHOOL & PRE-KINDERGARTEN PROGRAM

 Aurora Hvidsten

-Aurora is in her 9th year at Arts & Sciences.
-She is the Co-Teacher for the preschool and pre-k students in the Unicorn classroom.
-She received her BA in Literature and Feminist Studies from the University of California Santa Cruz in 2008 and her MS in Early Childhood Education with an endorsement in Dual Language Learning at the Erikson Institute of Chicago in 2015.
-Aurora enjoys integrating her love for stories into the classroom and looks forward to another rich year of using the Reggio Emilia approach to collaborate with children and families as we explore learning together.
-Aurora is an active member of the Collaborative Teachers Institute, a Birth 2 Career collaborative working group at the Santa Fe Community Foundation.
-She is a Board member for the New Mexico Association for the Education Young Children.
-She also is a lead instructor for our after school Reading Is Magic tutoring program. aurora@santafeschool.org
+This is Aurora’s 14th year at Arts & Sciences.
+She is the Lead Teacher for the preschool and pre-k students in the Unicorn classroom.
+She received her BA from the University of California Santa Cruz in 2008 and her MS in Early Childhood Education with an endorsement in Dual Language Learning at the Erikson Institute of Chicago in 2015.
+Aurora enjoys integrating her love for stories into the classroom and feels passionately about supporting each child to feel comfortable, loved, and seen at school. aurora@santafeschool.org

 Stephanie Smith